MicrosoftDocs/cpp-docs.it-it/docs/parallel/amp/reference/concurrency-precise-math-namespace-functions.md

  Valore a virgola mobile

 ### <a name="return-value"></a>Valore restituito
- Restituisce il logaritmo di base e di 1 e l'argomento
+ Restituisce il logaritmo di base e di 1 più l'argomento

 ##  <a name="log2"></a>  log2
  Calcola il logaritmo in base 2 dell'argomento